-Computer screens, cubicle walls, bad posture, noisy coworkers — those are just some of the less than glamorous things you might associate with working in an office setting.
-What if, instead, your office building tenants thought about sunshine, outdoor lunch meetings and sweet smelling flowers.
+Computer screens, cubicle walls, bad posture, noisy coworkers — those are just some of the less-than-glamorous things you might associate with working in an office setting.
+What if, instead, your office building tenants thought about sunshine, outdoor lunch meetings, and sweet-smelling flowers.

 get their hands a little dirty, well-documented research has proven that there are multiple therapeutic benefits of landscapes and gardens on people.

-The following six points better explain the positive impact therapeutic garden design can have on tenants in an office park setting.
+The following six points explain the positive impact therapeutic garden design can have on tenants in an office park setting.

-Many employers will budget for team-building activities, most of which take place off site.
+Many employers will budget for team-building activities, most of which take place off-site.
 Give them a reason to save on transportation costs and create a connection with your property.
 Just think about the team-building that can be accomplished — and community goodwill — by having raised beds installed to grow vegetables for the needy.

 This is just one free and accessible way to encourage a more active lifestyle; it also gives tenants another reason to stay onsite.
 After all, there’s nothing better than heading out for a walk in the sunshine after a long morning of intense meetings — and then coming back reenergized, with a clear head and positive attitude.

 According to research from Texas A&M, spending time around plants can positively impact the relationships we have with others — at home or in the office.
 Simply put, the more time people spend time with ornamental plants, observing them or caring for them, the more likely they’ll reach out to coworkers

 Think about it: Healthy, productive employees make for happy employers and renewed leases.

-From outdoor seating arrangements to visually stimulating landscapes, HighGrove’s design team is made up of experienced planners and landscape architects who deliver custom solutions, unique to each client’s requirements and budget.
+From outdoor seating arrangements to visually stimulating landscapes, HighGrove’s design team is made up of experienced planners and landscape architects who deliver custom solutions unique to each client’s requirements and budget.

-Give HighGrove Partners a call at 678-298-0550 or use our simple contact form to set up a meeting with our design team.Last modified: September 2, 2021
+Give HighGrove Partners a call at 678-298-0550, or use our simple contact form to set up a meeting with our design team.Last modified: September 2, 2021